 from the sampling units.
 Sometimes there are several different units

 of analysis in one article.
 Measurement is dependent on these units.

-variables in the article.
-That is, choose variables that must have
+variable in the article.
+That is, choose the variable that must have

-been hard for the author(s) to figure out how to measure, or how to
+been hardest for the author(s) to figure out how to measure, or how to

 make the conceptual-operational link.
-Call these variables "a"
+Call this variable "a"

 1) State the concept and give a brief summary of what (if anything)

-have measured it, why s/he is measuring it this way, etc. (NOT the
+have measured it, why they are measuring it this way, etc. (NOT the

 measurement details themselves.)